-Source: "The Fiscal Survey of States, Fall 2023.
+Source: "The Fiscal Survey of States, Spring 2024.
 A report by the National Governors Association and the National Association of State Budget Officers."
-Fiscal Year 2022 are "Actuals," Fiscal Year 2023 are "Preliminary Actuals" and Fiscal 2024 are 'Enacted."
+Fiscal Year 2022 and 2023 are "Actuals," Fiscal Year 2024 are "Estimated" and Fiscal 2025 are 'Recommended."

-- 1Information for Georgia's FY 2024 rainy day fund balance was not provided in the reports. - 2 Calculated by Public Resources Advisory Group, Inc. These calculations exclude all Vermont numbers and include only states rated triple-A by any two of the three rating agencies, as of September 30, 2023.
+- 1 Information for Georgia's FY 2024 and Georgia's and Virginia's FY 2025 rainy day fund balance was not provided in the reports. - 2 Calculated by Public Resources Advisory Group, Inc. These calculations exclude all Vermont numbers and include only states rated triple-A by any two of the three rating agencies, as of September 30, 2024.